Resources to guide students through the National History Day process!

-Do some preliminary research for 3 topics to help you figure out which topic is right for you
+Preliminary research for 3 topics – help you figure out which topic is right for you.

 At its heart, NHD is a research journey.
 For most students, this will be the most in-depth, independent research project you have ever undertaken.
 Of all the aspects of the NHD process, conducting quality research will take you the most time.